 WHAT INFORMATION DO WE COLLECT AND HOW IS IT USED?

 - Information We Collect from Others: The Website may receive information about you from other sources.
-For example, if you use a third-party software through the Website, they may transfer information to us for fulfillment.
-We do not control the data privacy or protection policies of third parties, and we are not responsible for the privacy practices of these third parties.
-Our legal basis for processing this information is our legitimate interests, namely monitoring and improving our services, and the legitimate interests of our customers.
+For example, if you use a third-party software through the site, they may transfer information to us for order fulfillment.

 - Automatically-Collected Information: The Website automatically collects certain information about you and the device with which you access the Website.
 For example, when you use the Website, The Website will log your IP address, operating system type, browser type, referring website, pages you viewed, and the dates/times when you accessed the Website.
 The Website may also collect information about actions you take when using the Website, such as links clicked.